Philip Bawa Ajamujobe Leads Small-Scale Miners to Destroy 80 Changfan Machines on River Offin

 Former galamsey kingpin Ato addresses death rumours

-YEN.com.gh earlier reported that rumours about the death of popular former galamsey kingpin Kwame Ato spread widely on social media after reports emerged that he had been attacked again.
+YEN.com.gh earlier reported that rumours about the death of popular former galamsey kingpin Kwame Ato had spread widely on social media after reports said that he had been attacked again.

-The speculation gained momentum because the controversial figure had been absent from social media for some time, leaving many of his followers wondering about his condition.
+The speculation gained momentum because the controversial figure had been absent from social media for some time, amid circulating claims that he had died from injuries sustained in the incident.

 Source: YEN.com.gh